GicheruBenjamin/PyWork/Readme.md

 ## Dict call and access ways(access.py)
 Instead of using dict[key] to get the value of a key one can use dict.get(key) to get the value of the key.

+## Rock, Paper , scissors(rps.py)
+Generate random from random  Have one input choice and compare with the computer's choice.
+Done right one wins and wrong one loses if doesn't match.